Services

 Who is not eligible

-• Projects involving electricity generation, waste management, recycling, or information and communication services.
+• Primary production, retail, construction, personal services, consulting, electricity generation, waste management, recycling, information and communication services, and academic research.

-• Stand-alone restaurants and hotels, unless transformative and a regional priority.
+• Independent restaurants and hotels, unless they are transformative and considered a regional priority.

 Eligible expenses